tsedio/tsed/docs/tutorials/swagger.md

 ```
 > The path option for swagger will be used to expose the documentation (ex: http://localhost:8000/api-docs).

 Normally, Swagger-ui is ready.
-You can start your server en check if it work fine.
+You can start your server and check if it work fine.

 > Note: Ts.ED will print the swagger url in the console.